Algoltea/PaLmScrape/README.md

 This should be fixed in the future but not at the moment.

 I should also add a forced rate limit of 50 a minute, but haven't yet.
+*Supposedly PRAW actually has the rate limit built in*